INTRODUCTION TO CAMEROON LAW ON TAX OFFENCES

 - Where the legal action is regulated by customary law.

-Knowing the statute of limitation of an action before its commencement in court will save an individual from stress, time and having his matter thrown out of court before its commencement.
+Knowing the statute of limitation period for tax offense in Cameroon of action before its commencement in court will save an individual from stress, time, and having his matter thrown out of court before its commencement.

-The basis for implementing the Limitation of Actions law is to ensure any person whose right has been breached and require a legal redress do so timeously, and not when human memory would have ordinarily faded in respect of such matter.
+The basis for implementing the Limitation of Actions law is to ensure any person whose right has been breached and requires legal redress does so timeously, and not when human memory would have ordinarily faded in respect of such matter.

-Furthermore, some limitation laws are put in place to limit the number of lawsuits, especially as it affects public officials and agencies.
+Furthermore, statute of limitation period for tax offense in Cameroon and other limitation laws are put in place to limit the number of lawsuits, especially as it affects public officials and agencies.

 Article by MAFANY victor NGANDO